 Dr. Youngblood has been a director since June 2013.
 He is a member of Mallinckrodt's Governance and Compliance Committee.
 Dr. Youngblood is a founding partner of Pharos Capital Group, a private equity firm that focuses on buyouts in the healthcare services sector.
 Dr. Youngblood served as a director of Gap Inc. from 2006 to 2012, a director of Starwood Hotels and Resorts from 2001 to 2012, a director of Burger King Corporation from 2004 to 2010 and a director of iStar Financial from 1998 to 2001.
 Dr. Youngblood has been serving as a director of Scientific Games Corporation since August 2018.
 He has been CEO/Chairman of Pharos Capital BDC, Inc. since 2017.
 He also served as a director on the Dallas Police Fire Pension Fund from 2017 to 2019.
-Prior to that, Dr. Youngblood served as a director of Energy Future Holdings Corp. from 2007 to 2018, as a director of Pace Holdings Corp. from 2017 to 2019.
+Prior to that, Dr. Youngblood served as a director of Energy Future Holdings Corp. from 2007 to 2018, as a director of Pace Holdings Corp. from 2015 to 2017 and as a director of TPG Pace Holding Corp. from 2017 to 2019.
 Dr. Youngblood's qualifications to serve on our Board include his extensive experience in healthcare practice, policy and business.